mapbox/raster-tile-query/README.md

 * convert your lng/lat coordinates into pixel coordinates for your individual image.
 * Determine the pixel location of your image with x,y,z and image pixel size.
 * then subtract the two steps above to get relative pixel location for your image.
 If your latitude and longitude do not line up with the image, they will either be negative in number, or greater than the image size in pixels.
-* Use an image reading library such as Mapnik or get-pixel to retrieve pixel data
+* Use an image reading library such as Node Mapnik or [get-pixels](https://www.npmjs.com/package/get-pixels) to retrieve pixel data

-Here is an example script using Mapnik
+Here is an example script using Node Mapnik

 ```JavaScript
 var fs = require('fs');